githedgehog/docs/docs/vlab/running.md

 Basedir:        .hhfab/vlab-vms/control-1
 ```

-On the control node you'll have access to the kubectl, Fabric CLI and k9s to manage the Fabric.
+On the control node you have access to kubectl, Fabric CLI, and k9s to manage the Fabric.
 You can find information
 about the switches provisioning by running `kubectl get agents -o wide`.
 It usually takes about 10-15 minutes for the
 switches to get installed.

-After switches are provisioned you will see something like this:
+After the switches are provisioned, the command returns something like this:

 ```console
 core@control-1 ~ $ kubectl get agents -o wide